 - Average time visitors spend in your store: Other than determining how many potential customers are leaving your store quickly, you’ll also want to get data on the average time people spend in your store.
 This sort of traffic data information helps you understand your customers better.
 If you have sensors throughout your store, you can even track where in the store customers spend the most time, helping you develop new strategies for less-visited areas.

-4. Footfall Data Often Talks for the Customers
+4. Footfall Analytics Often Talks for the Customers

 If you’re trying to improve your store or business, it’s often a good idea to start planning your improvements around customer feedback.
 In an ideal world, you’d have the time and the resources to interview every customer, gathering data from them about what they like most about your store, what they would change and which products they especially enjoy, among other insights.
 For many years, businesses had to make guesses or rely on small sample sizes when adjusting their store.